Bahrain School: Accreditation

 Bahrain School is accredited by the North Central Association of Colleges and Schools to offer an American diploma.
-The College Board authorizes Bahrain School to offer Advanced Placement courses: Calculus AB, Microeconomics, Chemistry, Physics, and Spanish.
+The College Board authorizes Bahrain School to offer Advanced Placement courses: Calculus AB, Microeconomics, Chemistry, Physics, Macroeconomics, English Language, English Literature, French, German, World History, Human Geography, U.S Government and Politics, Precalculus, 3D Art, Computer Science Principles, and Spanish.
 On March 1, 1982, the school became the first in the Kingdom of Bahrain and the second in the Middle East after the American International School in Amman, Jordan in 1981, to offer the International Baccalaureate Diploma under the accreditation of the International Baccalaureate Organization.